yu-shang/DDMarkerData/README.md

 # DDMarkerData

-A Homo Sapiens Annotation Database for Diagnose and Detect Markers in Extracellular Circulating
+A Homo Sapiens Annotation Database for Diagnosed and Detected Markers in Extracellular Circulating

 A database is called HSAD, IFF, it entails the symbols among the genes, the proteins, the micro RNAs, the isoforms and their sequences by a deductive system.